lalit2005/use-web3forms/README.md

 ✅  Super lightweight
 ✅  Zero dependencies
 ✅  Full Typescript support
-✅  Easy to use and a simple API
+✅  Easy to use and a simple Access key
 ✅  Works with any form libraries
 ✅  Examples provided
-✅  No configuration required (except for the API key)
+✅  No configuration required (except for the Access key)
 ✅  Works in [Node.js](https://github.com/Lalit2005/use-web3forms/tree/master/examples/with-node.js) (non-browser) environment too ✌️

 ## Demo